paulfitzpatrick85/CI-Portfolio-Project-4/README.md

 ### Authentication
 If a another user is logged in, for example testuser2, and trys to edit the band profile created by testuser1, upon clicking the edit buttton, testuser2 is redirected to the home page, if 'delete band' is clicked, the delete modal will open as the first 'delete band' button is only a link to the modal, but if the 'delete band' button is clicked inside the modal to confirm deletion, testuser2 is redirected to the home page and no deletion occurs.

+## User Story Testing

++ The site is made and layed out in a way that is easy to use and does not bombard the user with too many or needless details.
++ The login/ log out status messages are displayed cleary and the user is made aware they are logged in at the top right of the screen on all pages.
++ Adding a profile is made easy with a large button prompting the user to the form to input their details on their genre page of choice.
++ Uploading an image is made easy in that the user does not need to worry about the size of the image they upload, as it will automatically be set to a percentage in relation to the screen size the site is being viewed on.
++ The user can easily add a band profile in their chosen genre using the add band form, which can be easily and immediately edited once approved.
++ The users profile can be permanantly deleted from the database once they have confirmed deletion of the profile.

 ## Code Validation